Comparsa: Cádiz

 In Cádiz and other parts of Andalusia, comparsas are groups of singers that take part in carnivals, especially the Carnival of Cádiz.
 They sing comedy routines and the best comparsa is chosen in a contest.
 Other ensembles can also be found at the carnival, such as chirigotas, coros de carnaval, and cuartetos carnavalescos.

 Santa Cruz de Tenerife

 In the Carnival of Santa Cruz de Tenerife, comparsas are similar to Brazilian carnival blocks.

 Caribbean

 Cuba

 Cuban comparsas originate in the eastern part of the island, specifically in the streets of Santiago de Cuba.
 Comparsas are groups of singers, musicians and dancers.
 The singers and musicians form part of the conga, the ensemble that specifically plays the carnival music (a genre also called conga).
 The rest of the comparsa is formed by dancers with defined costumes and choreographies.
 Apart from the large Carnival of Santiago de Cuba, there is a carnival in Havana with slightly different customs.
 Famous comparsas from Santiago include Los Hoyos, Paso Franco, Guayabito, San Agustín, San Pedrito and Alto Pino.
 Famous comparsas from Havana include La Sultana, El Alacrán and Guaracheros de Regla.

+The unique thing about most Cuban comparsas is that the dancers, musicians, floats, etc. follow one after the other the agreed route through the streets of the cities where they are held.